-What is the Lactation Services team?
+What is Lactation Services?

 We help deal with problems you may have with breastfeeding or pumping your milk.
 We share information to help you take care of yourself and your breastmilk.

 As often as needed, a member of our team visits you in your baby’s hospital room to help you provide breastmilk.
-We do whatever helps most - a quick check-in or a 1-hour evaluation.
+We do whatever helps most — a quick check-in or a 1-hour visit.

 We also help pregnant women who know their baby will be brought to Seattle Children’s right after birth because of a prenatal diagnosis.
 We tell you about our services and help you and your care team make plans for your baby’s arrival.

 If you are nursing your baby, our team can help in these ways: